Nadavc220/Object-Removal-Camera/README.md

 ### Project Flow Description

-If you are interested in learning about the work flow of this project you can read the [project description file](project description.pdf)
+If you are interested in learning about the work flow of this project you can read the [project description file](project description.pdf).

 ### Animal Image Translation